Red-haired woman smiling and pointing at a sign that says C1 French.

 The Gap Between Written and Spoken French at C1

 At Real French, we’ve seen many learners who passed the DALF C1 exam but still struggled with spoken French.
 Some couldn’t comprehend everyday dialogues or were difficult to understand because of poor pronunciation.
-This issue arises because traditional language courses often emphasize reading and writing at the expense of listening and speaking.In reality, spoken French is crucial for real-world communication.
-Whether you’re navigating a business meeting or ordering at a café, understanding and speaking French fluently is essential.
+This issue arises because traditional language courses often emphasize reading and writing at the expense of listening and speaking.In practice, spoken French is what real-world communication runs on.
+A business meeting or a café order, both rely on the same skill: understanding and speaking French fluently.
 Passing the written portion of the DALF C1 exam is a great achievement, but without strong oral skills, many learners find themselves unprepared for the realities of daily life in France.

 Why Focus on Spoken French?